Brainz22/L1_sampleGen/README.md

 First source your CMSSW environment so you can run the Driver commands in the submitJobs.sh.
 ```
 cd L1_sampleGen/12_5_x
+bash setup.sh
 cd CMSSW_12_5_2_patch1/src/; cmsenv; cd -;
 ```
 Mostly, one needs to set some options in submitJobs.sh before they can begin running MC generation.

-Most important is to point to proper directories
+Most important: Inside `submitJobs.sh` is, point to proper directories in the code segment below.

 ```
 doSubmit=false #If you are just testing this will prevent actual condor submission